-Get out your calendar and get ready to save a bundle, ’cause here are Chicago museum free days AND museums that are free all the time.
+Get out your calendar and get ready to save a bundle, ’cause here are free museum days in Chicago museum AND museums that are free all the time.

 In a world-class city like Chicago, one of the best things to do is explore its world-class museums.
 Unfortunately, seeing them all can be very expensive.